-- 22.1.
-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as facebook, twitter, instagram, snapchat and oovoo. - 22.2.
+22.1.
+Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, Twitter, Instagram, Snapchat etc.

+22.2.
 Unfortunately, some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to- face meetings.
-Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders. - 22.3.
-The Academy will ensure that suitable filtering systems are in place to prevent pupils from accessing inappropriate content in accordance with our online safety policy. - 22.4.
+Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders.

+22.3.
+The Academy will ensure that suitable filtering systems are in place to prevent pupils from accessing inappropriate content in accordance with our online safety policy.

+22.4.
 This academy has an online safety policy which explains how we try to keep pupils safe in Academy and how we respond to online safety incidents (See flowchart, Appendix 7).
-ALL Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated. - 22.5 The use opf mobile phones by staff is closely monitored by the Academy in accordance with the code of conduct.
+ALL Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.

+22.5 The use of mobile phones by staff is closely monitored by the Academy in accordance with the code of conduct.

-The Academy online safety co-ordinator is:
+The Academy online safety coordinator is: Mrs Suki Pascoe